Erik Johnson: Colorado Avalanche (2011–2023)

 Prior to the conclusion of the 2013–14 offseason, Johnson was told by head coach Patrick Roy to come back with less bulk and less weight.
 As such, he focused on mobility and agility and dropped 10 pounds.
 Upon returning for the 2014–15 season, analyst Ray Ferraro praised Johnson for becoming "aggressive without being careless."
 He continued to produce offensively and led all NHL defensemen with a career-high 12 goals by January.
 He also ranked first on the Avalanche in goals, average ice time, blocked shots, and power-play goals.
 As such, he became the first Avalanche defenseman to be selected for the NHL All-Star Game since Rob Blake in 2003-04.
 However, Johnson did not compete in the All-Star Game nor the final 34 games of the season due to a knee injury.
 Despite this, Johnson signed a seven-year, $42 million extension with the Avalanche.

 Upon recovering from his knee injury, Johnson remained relatively healthy for the 2015–16 season and played in 73 games to reach the 500-game mark.
 He reached numerous milestones throughout the season including scoring his 50th career goal against the Dallas Stars on October 10, 2015.
 Nearly a month later, Johnson also reached 200 career points with an assist on François Beauchemin's goal against the Boston Bruins.
 He finished the regular season with 11 goals and 16 assists for third amongst Avalanche blueliners in scoring with 27 points.
 This marked the third straight season in which he ended the year as one of the top three scoring defenders on the team.

-During the 2017–18 NHL season Johnson played in his 600th NHL game on December 3, 2017, in a 7–2 loss to the Dallas Stars.
+During the 2017–18 season Johnson played in his 600th NHL game on December 3, 2017, in a 7–2 loss to the Dallas Stars.
 At the time, Johnson led the team, and was the fifth highest in the league, in average ice time at 26:24 minutes.
 Johnson was suspended for two games on December 17, 2017, for boarding Tampa Bay Lightning forward Vladislav Namestnikov.